Create an ad campaign for your app

 You can create ad campaigns in Partner Center to help promote your app and grow its user base.
 By default, we will choose the target audience for your ads based on the settings for your app in Partner Center, but you can optionally define your own audience.
 You can also use a default set of ad templates or upload your own ad designs.
 For more details about ad campaigns, see Common questions about ad campaigns.

 You can create ad campaigns only for apps that have passed the final publishing phase of the app certification process.

 This section of the documentation describes how to create an ad campaign in Partner Center.
-Alternatively, you can use the Microsoft Store promotions API to create and manage ad campaigns programmatically.
+Other campaign options to create and manage ad campaigns programmatically include Vungle and the Microsoft Store promotions API.

 Here's how to create an ad campaign to promote an app.

 From the left navigation menu of Partner Center, expand Attract and then select Ad campaigns.

 Select Create campaign (or if you have created campaigns before, select New campaign).